JeffBelgum/configclasses/docs/index.rst

     # Access fields by name.
     config.HOST == "localhost"

 That's it!

-You now have a easy to use configuration class that fetches and validates all the configuration values your application requires. ``configclass`` defaults to searching environment variables to populate fields.
+You now have a easy to use configuration class that fetches and validates all the configuration values your application requires.
+It defaults to searching environment variables to populate fields.
 In this case, it expects environment variables to be set for ``HOST``, ``PORT``, and ``DATABASE``.

 A `Slightly` More Advanced Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^